-In September 2017, five students have started Art related degrees or Art Foundation courses.
+In September 2018, seven students have started Art related degrees or Art Foundation courses.

 Extra-curricular clubs run in KS3 and MAGT Art workshops take place which are always enjoyed by the students involved.

-The post 16 students organise and run an exhibition of their artwork at local galleries such as Bourne Hall in Ewell and have developed strong links with the University of the Arts London.
+The post 16 students organise and run an exhibition of their artwork at local galleries such as Bourne Hall in Ewell and have developed strong links with Cheam Arts Society.
 There are also a wide range of trips to art galleries at KS4 and KS5.

 Involvement with art projects in the community continue to take place and are successful.
-A display of ceramic poppies at the war memorial in Cheam village took place for the centenary celebrations.
 The school also displays artwork each year at the Youth Art Exhibition in Sutton.

 Maintaining uptake of Art and Photography.